ichbintayyab/MyPythonPrograms/README.md

 # MyPythonPrograms
-A collection of C++ programs and projects as I learn C++ from basics to advanced topics.
+A collection of Python programs and projects as I learn Python from basics to advanced topics.